cogrammers/aws-workshop-node-app/EC2.md

 This will list the accessibility permissions.
 You can see in the image below that too many people have permissions: -rw-r — r — (owner can read/write, group can read, everyone can read)

 `$ chmod 600 .ssh/demo-portfolio.pem`
 This command ensures that only I have access to read/write now as seen with the following command.

 `$ ls -alh .ssh `
 Now that our permissions are set, let’s log in to the instance’s SSH.

 `$ ssh ubuntu@<paste IP> -i .ssh/demo-portfolio.pem`
 Logging into our instance.

 `$ yes `
 The first time you log into an instance, you need to give your fingerprint.

 `$ exit`
 We will exit the instance for now and add our key as an identity so that we don’t always have to specify which key we want to use.

 `$ ssh-add -l`
 Lists identities.
 Our key is not listed yet.

 `$ ssh-add .ssh/demo-portfolio.pem`
-Adds our key as identity
+Adds our key as identity.

 `$ ssh-add -l`
 See key as identity now

 `$ ssh ubuntu@<IP>`
 And we are in the instance again — this time with a shorter command

 `$ sudo apt-get update `
 Installs all recent package listings

 `$ sudo apt-get install -y nginx nodejs npm postgresql postgresql-contrib`
 Installs NGINX, a super reliable web-server.

 `$ sudo update-rc.d postgresql enable`
 Set Postgres to start every time the instance launches

 `$ sudo -u postgresql psql --command "ALTER USER postgres WITH PASSWORD '<YOUR-PASSWORD-HERE>';" `

 `$ sudo vim /etc/postgresql/9.6/main/pg_hba.conf`
 Change peer to trust (restart required)

 `$ sudo vim /etc/postgresql/9.6/main/postgresql.conf`
 Change `listen_addresses = 'localhost'` to `listen_addresses = '*'`

 ```
 $ sudo service postgresql restart